yii-tools/app/docs/guide/application.md

 ];
 ```

-The `Application` class is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware.
-It is used to dispatch the middleware stack and handle the request.
-The `Application` class is configured with a `dispatcher` and a `fallbackHandler`.
-The `dispatcher` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that dispatches the middleware stack.
-The `fallbackHandler` represents the handler that will be called if no other handler is found.
+- `Application::class` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware.
+It's used to dispatch the middleware
+stack and handle the request.

-The `Locale` class is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that sets the locale based on the request.
-It is configured with a list of supported locales and a list of ignored requests.
-The `Locale` middleware is used to set the locale for the request.
-It is configured with a list of supported locales and a list of ignored requests.
+- `Locale::class` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that sets the locale based on the
+request.
+It's configured with a list of supported locales and a list of ignored requests.

-The application is configured section of the [params](https://github.com/yii-tools/app/blob/main/config/params.php) configuration file:
+The [params](https://github.com/yii-tools/app/blob/main/config/params.php) file has the configuration for the
+application.

 ```php
 <?php